What Is An Expert Witness (Part 35)? - Jonathan Lea Network

-What Is An Expert Witnesses (Part 35)?
+What Is An Expert Witness (Part 35)?

 In cases in which the issues fall outside of the technical or specialist knowledge of the court, expert witnesses can be appointed to advise on the issue.
 Expert witness is a person with specialised knowledge, skill, education or experience in a particular field who is called upon to provide their expertise in legal proceedings to assist the court with understanding complex technical issues.
 The primary function of an expert witness is to express an expert opinion on the information that is provided.
 The legal procedure is detailed in Part 35 of the Civil Procedure Rules (CPR).